Ahmedouu/p2p2p/README.md

 # Questions

 It's possible to get two dialers with the same peerId connected to one listener, but why ?
-Of course theeses dialers will have communication with the listener but not between each other, like a groupchat.
+Of course theeses dialers will have communication with the listener but not between each other.